-Jeffrey A. Pontius (CPG 11044), a qualified person as defined by NI 43-101, has supervised the preparation of the scientific and technical information that forms the basis for the NBP disclosure in this Quarterly Report on Form 10-Q and has approved the disclosure in this Quarterly Report on Form 10-Q related thereto.
-Mr. Pontius is not independent of the Company, as he is the Chief Executive Officer and holds common shares and incentive stock options.
+Jeffrey A. Pontius (CPG 11044), a qualified person as defined by NI 43-101, has supervised the preparation of the scientific and technical information that forms the basis for the disclosure in this Quarterly Report on Form Q-10, and has approved the disclosure herein.
+Mr. Pontius is not independent of Corvus, as he is the Company's Chief Executive Officer & President and holds common shares and incentive stock options in Corvus.